Adam Speigel

 Alex has been on the UROC board for over two years where she has applied her math skills to her role as Treasurer.
 Over the past five months Alex’s baby girl Olivia has been joining in and providing valuable contributions to our monthly board meetings.

-Tabitha Donkers, Director at Large
+Tabitha Donkers, Director at Large (she/her)

 Tabitha has lived in the Comox Valley for five years and started Mountain Biking with the ladies Wednesday night rides around the same time.
 She now loves Mountain Biking and often encourages others to try it out or ride more.
 Tabitha loves riding with friends, her partner, and her biking-addicted collie Fitz.